The toolbar provides access to a collection of tools you can use to modify and manipulate assets in the viewport.

 The tools have an effect on objects that are selected in a Scene graph container, but do not have an effect when the container itself is selected.

-For collisions and gravity to work in real-time in the Viewport, the bounding boxes that surround objects use simple collision shapes that do not always wrap the objects in a completely accurate way.
+For collisions and gravity to work in real time in the viewport, the bounding boxes that surround objects use simple collision shapes that do not always wrap the objects in a completely accurate way.
 Because of this, the contact points between objects can sometimes be imprecise.

 When using the tools with objects that have a high-poly mesh count, Twinmotion may freeze momentarily due to the complexity of the calculations.